-It is possible that staff who are subject to working restrictions (e.g. Tier 2) may not be eligible for redeployment.
+- It is possible that staff who are subject to working restrictions (e.g. Skilled Worker Visa) may not be eligible for redeployment.

-If this is the case, please make a note to discuss this in more detail with HR, either before or after the meeting.
-If you are unsure whether working restrictions apply please contact your HR Administrator (Operations).
+- If this is the case, please make a note to discuss this in more detail with HR, either before or after the meeting.
+If you are unsure whether working restrictions apply please contact your HR Operations Co-ordinator.

 The meeting will provide the opportunity for the individual to raise any issues in relation to the expiry of their contract.
 If the individual has been continuously employed by the University for a period of over 2 years they will be entitled to a redundancy payment.
 However, should similar alternative employment within the University be offered to them, which they decline, a redundancy payment will not normally be made.
 Please note that service elsewhere in the University may count towards the qualifying period for a redundancy payment.